-UNCG SCHOOL OF DANCE DVD CHOREOGRAPHY COPY REQUEST FORM The form is available online at: https://docs.google.com/forms/d/1zwAP0-fxZ-8n95jD5hKPuS1jhpFJSnCL9XDshZmYxts/edit?usp=sharing
+The form is available online at:

+https://docs.google.com/forms/d/1zwAP0-fxZ-8n95jD5hKPuS1jhpFJSnCL9XDshZmYxts/edi t?usp=sharing

-UNCG School of Dance Video Copy Request Form ------------- ---------- ------- ------ --------- ------
+UNCG School of Dan ce Video Cop y Request Form -------------------- -------------- ----------------

-Please submit requests for digital copies of UNCG School of Dance choreography and/or performance works.
-Please include as much information as possible, including the name of the piece and the concert in which it was performed (ie Fall Dances 2018 or Prime Movers 2017).
-Requests are processed through the Dance Archives, which are only available during the Fall and Spring semesters of each academic year.
+UNCG School of Dance Video Copy Request Form Please submit requests for digital cepter of UNCO School of Dance choreography and/or performance works.
+Please include as much information as possible, including the same of the pleas and the concert in which it was performed (or Fall Dances 2015 or Plinet Movers 2017).
+Request are processed through the Dance Archiver, which are only available during the Fall and Spring sensetiats of each academic year.

+D ance Archivez, which are only available during the Fall and 5

-× Required
+Required

-1. Requester's Name\
+1. Requester's Name

-2. Contact email \
+2. Contact enval

-3. Contact Phone Number (including area code)\
+3. Contact Phone Number (including area code)

-4 Concert Name
+4. Concert Name

-5. Concert Date\
+5. Concert Date

-Example : December 15, 2012
+Duample: Decen der 16, 2012

-6. Title of Piece \
+0. Title of Piece

-7. Choreographer Name \
+7. Choreographer Name

-I hereby request approval to receive a digital copy of the above listed piece from the choreographer or the UNCG School of Dance for the following purpose: \ https://docs.google.com/forms/d/1zwAPO-fxZ-8n95jD5hKPuS1jhpFJSnCL9XDshZmYxts/edit

-Mark only one oval.
+Interesty request approval to receive a digital copy of the above listed piece from the choreographer or the URCO School of Dance for the following purpose: Mark only one onal.